Planeman/5271-Exercises/hw1/sploit2/readme2.txt

 Argument for Sploit Uniqueness
 ==============================
-This exploit does not depend on any bad coding practices or vulnerabilities outside fot he uncontroled format string in writeLog.
+This exploit does not depend on any bad coding practices or vulnerabilities outside of the uncontrolled format string in writeLog.
 The addresses put into main are significantly lower than the size of log so it is not overflowed.
 Not even tempString in writeLog is overflowed.